Besouro Mangangá: Biography

-Capoeira carrier
+Capoeira career

-Manoel Henrique, who, from an early age, learned the secrets of capoeira from Mestre Alípio in Trapiche de Baixo, was baptized as Besouro Mangangá because of the belief of many who said that when he got into a conflict were the number of enemies was too great to be able to beat them, he would turn into a beetle and fly away.
-Several legends arose around Besouro to justify his deeds, the main one attributes to him the “closed body” (corpo fechado) and that bullets and daggers could not hurt him.
+Manoel Henrique, who, from an early age, learned the secrets of capoeira from Mestre Alípio in Trapiche de Baixo, was baptized as Besouro Mangangá because of the belief of many who said that when he got into a conflict where the number of enemies was too great to be able to beat them, he would turn into a beetle and fly away.
+Several legends arose around Besouro to justify his deeds; the main one attributes to him the "closed body" (corpo fechado) and imperviousness to bullets and daggers.
 Due to his supposed powers, the Beetle Mangangá became a mythological character for capoeira practitioners, having his identity related to bullies, cappadocians and rascals.

-It is speculated that he did not like the police and that he had several confrontations with its forces, sometimes gaining the advantage in the clashes.
+It is speculated that he disliked the police and had several confrontations with their forces, sometimes gaining the upper hand in the clashes.
 However, according to Antonio Liberac Cardoso Simões Pires: